Learn a variety of Yarn Dye and Wool Dye Methods with these 6 basic Yarn Dyeing Techniques

 6. Self Striping Yarn

-Self Striping is a yarn dyeing technique where long sections are created to produce stripes on knitted socks, for example.
+Self Striping is a dyeing method where long sections are created to produce stripes on knitted socks, for example.
 Most yarn in normal skein form is not long enough to achieve multiple rows of the same color.

 To create yarn that stripes in many rows, you have to re-skein it to produce much longer dye sections.
 This can be done with a warping board for weaving looms or with specially constructed PVC contraptions.